MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 > [!TIP]
 > You can suggest your prospects sign up for a trial, but you can also set up a customized demonstration environment based on your sandbox environment.
 This way, you can easily add or remove functionality based on your prospects' expectations.
 For more information, see [Choosing Your Dynamics 365 Business Central Development Sandbox Environment](../developer/devenv-sandbox-overview.md).

+## Acting as a delegated administrator

+As a [!INCLUDE [prodshort](../developer/includes/prodshort.md)] reselling partner, you have administrator access to your customers' Office 365 tenant and their [!INCLUDE [prodshort](../developer/includes/prodshort.md)] Administration Center.
+You can also log into their [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as a *delegated administrator* if you want to reproduce errors, for example.

+The Business Central Administration Center is a powerful tool for you to manage your customers' tenants.
+For more information, see [The Business Central Administration Center](tenant-admin-center.md).

 ## See Also